ansys/DevRelDocs/2024R2/Discovery-style-guide-24-r2/colors.md

 Figure 18: Consistent Highlight and Shadows Across a Group of Icons

 In a 3D model-based application, slight gradient background coloring should be used for the scene in order to provide the necessary depth for an immersive experience.
 In other types of applications, a flat background color that contrasts well with the foreground UI elements should be used.
-(See [Color Palettes and Their Usage](#_Color_Palettes_1) for gradient and flat background colors.)
+(See [Color palettes and their usage](#color-palettes-and-their-usage) for gradient and flat background colors.)

 ![A picture containing text, electronics Description automatically generated](media/f1c477790250560acd6cb5603e05ffa9.png)